technluv/sparc/faithConnect/readme.md

             "Transcription API for converting speech to text.", "Cost: $0.006 per minute of audio.",
             "Supports WAV format for efficient processing.",
-            "Provides accurate transcription for a variety of accents and languages."
+            "Provides accurate transcription for a variety of accents and languages.", "Handles continuous transcription updates as audio is captured.", "Detects when speakers stop talking to trigger message sending."
         ],
         "references": ["Whisper API official documentation"]
     },